-Features differently contributed to the prediction.
-(Fig. 6 A) Surprisingly, the most important feature was the number of chromosome in which the mutations are located.
-Transcription factor binding (ChIP-seq data of unc-62-YA and W03F9.2), histone modifications (ChIP-chip data of H3K35me3-LTEMB) and DNA-binding proteins (Chip-seq of LEM2-MXEMB and HPL2) were important features for the accuracy of prediction.
+Features differently contributed to the prediction (Fig. 6 A).
+Surprisingly, the most important feature was the number of chromosome on which the mutations are located.
+Transcription factor binding (ChIP-seq data of unc-62-YA and W03F9.2), histone H3 modifications (ChIP-chip data of H3K35me3-LTEMB) and DNA-binding proteins (Chip-seq of LEM2-MXEMB and HPL2) were important features for the accuracy of prediction.
 Interestingly, unc-62-emb, which represents UNC-62-binding at embryonic stage, was not as crucial as unc-62-YA of young adults,

 suggesting that stage-specific DNA-binding property of UNC-62 affects the efficiency of EMS mutagenesis.